FHICT-S-Siem/S4-SiemLucassen-SmartHome/README.md

 The application & database are currently hosted on the cloud application platform Heroku: <br>
 Production: https://smarthome-siem-s4.herokuapp.com <br>
 Detection API: https://smarthome-siem-s4.herokuapp.com/api/detection

+In the future I will be hosting the application on my home server.

 ## Project board